AdventurerScavengerHunt/adventurer-RN/README.md

 `react-native run-android`

-Once the game is on your phone, you can get outside and get to scavengering!
+Once the game is on your phone, you can get outside and get to "scavenger"-ing!